peterhurford/peterhurford.github.io/_posts/2014-05-31-how-much-suffering-is-in-the-standard-american-diet.markdown

 I'd like more research into this, but right now I'm willing for Brian's work to be taken at face value.

+-

+Second, we need some estimates of the differences of capacity to suffer.
+Again, these are just my rough intuitions, should not be taken at face value, and can be easily disagreed with.
+Feel free to substitute your own numbers.
+I arrive at these ratios (higher ratio means more capcacity for suffering):

+* Beef - 1
+* Dairy - 1
+* Pork - 1
+* Chicken (meat) - 0.3
+* Chicken (eggs) - 0.3
+* Turkey - 0.3
+* Aquacultured Fish - 0.2

+-

 Taking these ratios into account, we adjust to the new totals:

 * 36 adjusted days of suffering via beef
 * 14 adjusted days of suffering via dairy
 * 79 adjusted days of suffering via pork
-* 997 adjusted days of suffering via chicken meat
+* 299 adjusted days of suffering via chicken meat
-* 867 adjusted days of suffering via eggs
+* 260 adjusted days of suffering via eggs
-* 136 adjusted days of suffering via turkey
+* 41 adjusted days of suffering via turkey
-* 854 adjusted days of suffering via aquacultured fish
+* 171 adjusted days of suffering via aquacultured fish 	900

 (The adjustment is technically in units of "days of beef suffering equivalents".)